 I infuse my sunflower oil with mint leaves (see HERE for more detailed directions) – but you can use plain oil, if you wish.

 Make sure that you are using pure aloe vera gel.
 (I use the kind from Mountain Rose Herbs, but your local health store should have a high quality option as well.)

 Take a small, heat-proof measuring cup or jar and add the oil, beeswax, and shea butter in it.
 Set this down into a saucepan containing a few inches of water.
 Set the pan over a medium-low burner until the wax and butter have melted.
 Remove from heat.

 Now, comes the waiting part.
-Set everything aside for a few hours to completely cool.
+Set everything aside to cool to room temperature.

-Add a few drops of peppermint essential oil then beat a bit longer.
+Add a few drops of peppermint essential oil and your preservative of choice, then beat a bit longer.
 Spoon into a glass jar for storage.

 If you have never used a preservative before and want more information, check out my article Natural Preservatives for Homemade Lotions.